Welcome to our review of the best tent with an AC port!

 So what’s the best tent with an AC slot?

-This is a choice that comes down to what size of tent you’re wanting – but in almost all cases your best bet will be the Bushnell Shield Series 6 / 9 / 12 person tent with AC port.
+Picking the best tents with air conditioning ports is a choice that comes down to what size of tent you’re wanting – but in almost all cases your best bet will be the Bushnell Shield Series 6 / 9 / 12 person tent with AC flap.
 It has wonderful protection from the sun and the heat and plenty of useful storage options for families and groups alike.

 If you’re wanting something a little cheaper then you may want to consider the Wenzel Klondike 8 Person Tent with AC vent.
 It’s still an excellent tent with plenty of room and a large screen room.
 However, you can see where the costs have been cut as there are fewer storage options and poorer performance in the heat.